alexlaurence/NIfTI-Image-Converter/README.md

 Now supports both Python3 and Matlab 2017b!

-1. Input 4D fMRI NIfTI file (i.e. brain.nii)
+1. Input 4D fMRI or 3D MRI NIfTI file (i.e. brain.nii)
+2. Rotate orientation of your image
-2. Automatically creates .png files for every single slice in every volume.
+3. Automatically creates .png files for every single slice in every volume.
-3. Automatically renames your images with their slice and volume name (i.e. brain_t001_z001.png, etc)
+4. Automatically renames your images with their slice and volume name (i.e. brain_t001_z001.png, etc)
-4. Automatically moves all your images into a chosen folder within your working directory.
+5. Automatically moves all your images into a chosen folder within your working directory.

 Unlike other tools out there, this just works.